wtc842017068/Udacity_Object-Detection-in-an-Urban-Environment/README.md

 Now we notice the data set not enough data in low lights situation.So I used adjust_brightness config to light up or down the images.And some Vehichles or Humans will be occlude by other objects So we add crop_image config.

+The origin train error and imporve result pictures

 For augmentations i set random_crop_image parameters and random adjust_brightness
 ```python
     random_crop_image{